 - How do I change, extend, or cancel my Order of Protection?

 - What happens if I move?

 What is an Order of Protection?

-"Partner" means: spouses, former spouses, people who have a child in common, and people who have been or are currently in a dating or ongoing intimate relationship with a person of the opposite sex.
+- "Partner" means: spouses, former spouses, people who have a child in common, and people who have been or are currently in a dating or ongoing intimate relationship.
+This includes same sex relationships.

-- You can ask the court for an Order of Protection against anyone (whether or not that person is a family member or partner) who has:
+You can also ask the court for an Order of Protection against anyone (whether or not that person is a family member or partner) who has:

 - stalked you,

 - committed incest with you, or

 To learn more about what the law says who can get an Order of Protection, read Montana Code Annotated (M.C.A.) § 40-15-102.
 40 is the Title number.
 15 is the Chapter number.
 And, 102 is the section number.